TinkerBoard/tinkerboard.github.io/docs/developer-guide.md

 +CONFIG_AVB_VBMETA_PUBLIC_KEY_VALIDATE=y
 ```

-Then, generate keys in the directory u-boot.
+Generate keys in the directory u-boot.
 (You only need to do this once if you don't have the keys generated.)
 ```bash
 cd u-boot
 mkdir -p keys